Water Protection Program

 - International Erosion Control Association - News, conferences, training and exhibits regarding erosion control, as well as links to other sites.
 They also provide a publication called Erosion Control.

 - International Stormwater Best Management Practices Database (EPA/ASCE, 1996.)
 Database of monitoring results showing effectiveness of structural and non-structural Best Management Practices.
 Data contributions are being solicited on an on-going basis.
-Also available as CD-ROM.
+Also available on CD-ROM.

 - National Pollutant Removal Database 2nd Edition – Brown and Scheuler, March 2000.
 Database for pollutant removal effectiveness of Stormwater treatment practices.